-In recent years, the special needs of physically challenged and handicapped travelers have been recognized by the travel industry, and although much more must be done to assist these travelers, there are some useful websites for the disabled, and other resources to plan trips that include every member of the family.
+In recent years, several disability resources have addressed the special needs of physically challenged and handicapped travelers.
+While waiting for the travel industry to assist these travelers, there are some useful websites that the disabled can use to help themselves.
+These disability resources help you plan trips that include every member of the family.

 Online Resources for the Physically Handicapped